Kiffhost/exalted-scripture-understanding/Charms/Solar/Integrity/Empathic Aegis Discipline.md

 ## Special activation rules

-As long as the Solar has committed this Charm to at least one character, it automatically applies to every character that is bound to her through a magically powerful oath such as one produced through [[sorcery]] or the [[Eclipse]] anima power.
+As long as the Solar has committed this Charm to at least one character, it automatically applies to every character that is bound to her through a magically powerful oath such as one produced through [[Templates/sorcery]] or the [[Eclipse]] anima power.

 ### On [[Empathic Aegis Discipline]]